MalekMansour/CasinoFun/README.md

 # CasinoFun

-A simple, browser-based online casino with all your favorites in one place.
+A simple, browser-based online simulator casino with all your favorites in one place.

 ## Games